GIS in Geography at U of T

 Geographic Information Systems and Science teaching and research are well-represented in the Department of Geography and Planning at all three campuses of U of T. Some of this activity is summarized within the following links to people, programs and facilities:

-Geography and Planning at the St. George Campus offers a Minor in Geographic Information Systems which combines introductory GIS and Mapping courses with some more advanced 3rd and 4th year studies offering students the choice of branching out in different directions.
+Geography and Planning at the St. George Campus offers a Minor in Geographic Information Systems which combines introductory GIS and Mapping courses, as well as more advanced 3rd and 4th year studies offering students the choice of branching out in different directions.
 At UT Mississauga, the Department of Geography, Geomatics and Environment offers coursework using GIS in their regular BA and BSc programs, but also Major and Minor programs in Geographical Information Systems (GIS), which are closely integrated with the spectrum of Environment programs.
 The Department of Human Geography at UT Scarborough offers a Minor Program in Geographic Information Science providing introductory and advanced courses as part of its Cities Studies and Geography programs as well as to students from across the social, physical and earth science departments.